 Applications are reviewed every two months and can be submitted at any time.

-- Mid-December 2019 to end-January 2020: successful applications scheduled for evaluation
+- Mid-April 2020 to end-May 2020: successful applications scheduled for evaluation

 If you have any questions please do get in touch at firstname.lastname@example.org.